 1. Eliminate uncontrolled or excessive water

-The first step to improve your air quality is to reduce the opportunity for mold to grow by eliminating uncontrolled or excessive water.
+How to Improve Air Quality?
+The first step is to reduce the opportunity for mold to grow by eliminating uncontrolled or excessive water.
 Small leaks from roofs, plumbing, or appliances can accumulate moisture in significant amounts over time.
 In these situations, mold growth is fueled by moisture and is able to reproduce rapidly.
 Once colonies are formed, the release of mold spores into the air can become problematic to your health.

 - Stop leaks (roof, pipe, overflowing toilets, laundry drains)